oikoweather/oiko-docs/docs/faq.md

 title: Oikolab FAQ
 ---

 ### What does 'Oiko' mean?

 The word 'oiko' derives from Greek 'oikos', which is the origin of the word 'eco'.
-In Korean, this also means 'cucumber nose' that we thought was cute. :smile:

-### How do we cite the data?
+!!! note "Did you know?"
+    In Korean, 'oiko' is a homonym of 'cucumber nose'.

+### Citation

 Each API response will contain a citation to the dataset used.

-### How do you fill in the gaps between ERA5 and recent (< 5 days) historical weather?
+### Recent (< 5 days) historical data

+New weather forecast data is created every 6 to 12 hours.

+!!! note "Checking data source"
+    With every data timestamp, we indicate the dataset source.

-### What is the difference between Reanalysis data and Observation data?
+### Reanalysis vs. Observation data

+We get this question a lot, especially from those who are used to getting weather data from weather stations.
+In engineering and science, we recognize that perfect observation is not possible and even if you're measuring air temperature with a digital thermometer, it is a modelled representation of the air temperature.

+What the thermometer is telling you is that according to the model of the resistence values of a thermistor, the current reading corresponds to a temperature.
+Notice that this is not the temperature of the air but the temperature of the thermistor itself - here is an implicit assumption that the temperature of the thermistor will be approximately the same as the air.

+In reality, we know that if there is a large warm body nearby (e.g. Boeing 747 taxing nearby) this measurement will be skewed.
+We know this intuitively - if we were sweating in Hong Kong in July and the temperature reads -20 <sup>o</sup>C, it's probably likely that the reading is wrong.

+So how do we know if what we're measuring is correct?
+The trick is to combine all sources of data - so that instead of a single measurement, we take billions of sample data, and we combine them with our known understanding of atmospheric physics to yield the most representative estimate of the weather.

 > All models are wrong, but some are useful. *- George Box*